Delft Global and the department of Urbanism invite young African teachers, researchers, and public servants to apply for this special scholarship.

 - Be 35 years old or younger by December of the year of application.

-- Be able to provide proof of affiliation (letter confirming you are affiliated to an institution).
+- Be able to provide proof of affiliation (letter confirming you are affiliated to an institution or local government).

 - Be able to speak fluent English.